theS3Interdev/one-thing-web-app/Readme.md

 ## Summary

-I was brand new to React.JS, this was the project I cut my teeth on.
+When I was brand new to React.JS, this was the project I cut my teeth on.

 The UI was kept very simple so that I could focus on concepts like creating components, using and passing state, handling events, prop drilling, and more!